Thewbi/tiger/chap5/README.md

 intermediate code generation.
 Therefore a general name was choosen and trans stands for translate.

 trans functions will walk the AST recursively and they will first perform semantic analysis.
 Therefore they get two environments as parameters.
-One enviroment is the variable and function environment (vent), the other one is the type environment (tenv).
+One enviroment is the variable and function environment (venv), the other one is the type environment (tenv).
 Two distinct environments are needed because of applications such as

 ```